gizmolab10/help.webseriously/Actions/Edit.md

 ![[edit-tools.png]]

----
 Several other kinds of editing are available.
-They are available in a circular palette.
+They are available in a circular palette, which I call the **editing tools**.
 Long click (hold down for half a second) on an item to bring it up (as illustrated above).

 - Trash can: **delete** the item.
 - Two plus buttons: